theandrew168/sbs-website/content/posts/utilizing-all-cores-in-a-nodejs-web-application.md

 If your application was configured to support up to 50 database connections and you employed this strategy to run multiple instances of it, then each instance will respect this limit independently.
 This means that on a four core server, your application could open up to 200 database connections!
 Your database could get overwhelmed by receiving more incoming connections that it expects or is configured to handle.
+In this scenario, you should think about the multiplicative total across all program instances when setting a connection limit.

 # Conclusion